MinMao-Hub/MMShareSheet/README.md

 ### License

-MMActionSheet is open-sourced software licensed under the MIT license.
+MMShareSheet is open-sourced software licensed under the MIT license.